-'You're tough as nails and you're smart as hell'- Quotes from Trump impeachment hearing
+'You're tough as nails and you're smart as hell' - Quotes from Trump impeachment hearing

 Yovanovitch: “No.”

-Stewart: “Do you have any information regarding any criminal activity that the President of the United States has been involved with at all?”
+Stewart: “Do you have any information regarding any criminal activity that the president of the United States has been involved with at all?”

 Yovanovitch: “No.”

 Stewart: “Thank you.
 Thank you for answering that directly.
-The American people know this is nonsense ...
+The American people know this is nonsense. ...
 And I have a prediction regarding this.
 I think public support for impeachment is actually going to be less when these hearings are over than it is when the hearings began.”

 REPUBLICAN REPRESENTATIVE WILL HURD, to Yovanovitch: